-According to statistics from Electrical Safety First, between 2015/16 there were 28,350 fires, and 15,432 were of electrical origin.
+According to statistics from Electrical Safety First, between 2015/16, there were 28,350 fires, and 15,432 were of electrical origin.
 Approximately half of all electrical fires were due to misuse of an appliance or articles being too close to them.
 Faults caused the other half.
-Of those fires, there were 1380 fatalities and injuries, which averages four every single day.
+Of those fires, there were 1380 fatalities and injuries, which averages four every day.

 Electricity is a huge part of everyday life and fills our homes.
 From lighting and heating to powering our fridges and ovens, we rely on electricity on a day-to-day basis.
-With several electrical appliances in our homes, it’s essential to acknowledge that it takes just a single faulty plug to cause a fire.
+However, with several electrical appliances in our homes, it’s essential to acknowledge that it takes just a single faulty plug to cause a fire.

-A fully qualified and experienced electrician should only ever undertake electrical work on your property.
+A fully qualified and experienced electrician should only undertake electrical work on your property.
 However, there are things that you can do – from knowing the signs of electrical overload in the home to taking steps to reduce the chance of that happening.

-Sparking originating from a breaker, outlet or fuse box requires an electrician immediately.
+Sparking originating from a breaker, outlet, or fuse box requires an electrician immediately.
 Stop using the outlet and avoid using it again until an electrician has confirmed it is safe to do so.
 Sparking from an appliance may be caused by the appliance itself.
 In which case, either get the item repaired or replaced.

 Trip Breakers/Blown Fuses

 When a circuit breaker trips or a fuse blows, it’s doing what it’s designed to do.
 Circuit breakers often trip when there is an electrical overload.
 When circuit wires heat up during use, the circuit breaker will shut off the flow of electricity.